FlowFuse/flowfuse/docs/install/docker/README.md

 Configuration details are stored in the `etc/flowforge.yml` and the `docker-compose.yml` files.

-Before starting you will need to edit this file to update the the following fields in the `etc/flowforge.yml` file:
+1. Edit `etc/flowforge.yml` file and update the following parameters:

 - `domain`
 - `base_url`